CS2613-WI24-FR01B/exploration-activity-2-alexgroomUNB/PackageOverview.md

 ### 6. How did learning the package/library influence your learning of the language?
+Using Streamlit enhanced my ability to handle user input in Python with regard to using dictionaries, as well as reading and writing to JSON files.

 ### 7. How was your overall experience with the package/library?